johnny353535/yoi/README.md

-# YOI - the Yoshino Frontend Component Library
+# Yoi - the Yoshino Frontend Component Library

-YOI (pronounced *yo-ee*) is Yoshino’s custom-built frontend component library.
+Yoi (pronounced *yo-ee*) is Yoshino’s custom-built frontend component library.
 It enables our team to design, build and test web pages *directly in the browser*.
 It was made to be used by designers with basic knowledge of HTML and CSS – at its core stands a simple *HTML-based interface*.

 ## Documentation